afontcu/afontcu.dev/content/blog/wip/index.md

 It is 100% logical.

-Then, **why do we keep managing software development teams by doing the exact opposite?**
+Then, **why do we keep managing software and teams by doing the exact opposite?**

 "*But Adri, we don't*" – I can hear you saying.

-"*Yes, we do*" – you should hear me saying.
+"*Oh yes, yes we do*" – you should hear me saying.

 We shove more features into a jam-packed backlog.
+It's like queueing more customers.

-We make people switch context all the time – meetings, priorities, whatever–.
+We make people switch context all the time – meetings, priorities, whatever.
+It's like asking the poor folk who's brewing the coffee to stop and sweep the floor.

-We add more teams, more people, more processes.

-We start more stuff.
+We write architectures that are more unnecessarily complex.
+It's like using really complex coffee machines with a lot of buttons and gauges to make an espresso.
+Or worse: it's like building you own coffee machine!

 ## Enough with the coffee shop

 *This turned into a software development metaphor.
-Who would've thought!*
+Surprise!*

 As you might have guessed, the coffee shop is the team.
-Surprise!

 Also, customers are actually features.